Thursday, 30 May 2019

 At its core, the worldview of mainstream Western society is completely mistaken.
 In this worldview people are typically seen as standing in the place of ultimate authority with rights to do whatever they want, as long as they don’t cause direct harm to anyone else.
 In this worldview God is essentially nowhere to be seen.

 In reality, God should fill our worldview.
-Human beings are under his authority with huge obligations to him.
-We are designed and duty-bound to fit in with his created order.
+Human beings are under His authority with huge obligations to Him.
+We are designed and duty-bound to fit in with His created order.
 It is not an exaggeration to say that the mainstream Western worldview completely misunderstands what human beings actually are.

 Accusation: